hydephp/develop/README.md

 ### About the files

 - **Hyde.css**:
-The Hyde stylesheet contains the custom base styles and should be loaded after App.css as it contains some Tailwind tweaks.
+The Hyde stylesheet contains the base styles for the Hyde views.

 - **Hyde.js**:
 This file contains basic scripts to make the navigation menu and sidebars interactive.